 Murdock, finished tying up the prisoners, looked over toward the streambed, expecting to see Face coming into the camp.
 He hadn't really noticed his absence before, thinking his teammate was finding a place to climb out of the gully.
 It shouldn't have taken him this long, though.
 After another look to make sure Spiro's men were securely under BA's glare, he started walking over to Face's position, straightening his hat.
 A Mountie had to look proper, no matter what the circumstances, after all.

 Murdock thought of the fun he would have with this; Hannibal would be sure to razz him about it.
+For a few moments, Murdock thought about just letting him find his own way out.
+It was probably mean, and Face would get angry, but he always got over that.
+And usually got even, one way or another.
 Murdock could just see his face when he did eventually climb out.
 Although, Face had been a little less forgiving this trip.
 He frowned a little.
 Maybe he better just help him out of there and save the kidding for later.
 Yeah, that would probably be best.
 Murdock was crazy, but he wasn't dumb.

 He stepped up to the edge of the ditch, watching his step.
 Finding a firm place he looked down, expecting to see Face all red-faced and angry.